-> Is that it?
 Well, the vanilla needs to steep for 4-6 weeks, with an occasional shake.
-Last year I made my extract in October so it was all ready for my recipients to use in their holiday baking.
-Didn’t get to it that soon this year, so I’m just telling people to save it till January.
-They don’t seem to mind and like feeling involved in the process (shake it once in a while!
+The first year I made my extract in October so it was all ready for my recipients to use in their holiday baking.
+I’ve not been quite on top of things since then, so I just tell people to save it till January.
+They don’t seem to mind and like feeling involved in the process (“Shake it once in a while!”
 I tell them).
-I also tell my friends that when the bottle gets half empty, they can add more vodka to get the most out of the beans.
+I also tell my friends that when the bottle gets half empty, they can add more vodka and let it set for a few more weeks to get the most out of the beans.

-> Jars – $0.80
+Jars – $0.80

 Total – $2.27